Under-the-radar credit card perks you should know

-Whether you’re in the market for a new travel rewards card or a student credit card, you’re probably doing some research to see what perks each card offers.
-Depending on both the issuer and the specific card you’re looking at, benefits can vary — which is why you should read a card’s terms and conditions to see what you have access to.
+Whether you’re in the market for a new travel rewards card or a student credit card, you’re probably going to do some research to see what perks each card offers.
+Depending on both the issuer and the specific card you’re looking at, benefits can vary — which is why you should read a card’s terms and conditions to see what you’d have access to before you apply.

-It’s a good idea to learn about different credit card perks so you can decide which perks will benefit you most.
+It’s a good idea to learn about different credit card perks so you can decide which perks will benefit you more.
 If you’re a frequent traveler, for example, airport lounge access or travel insurance might make a card’s annual fee worth it.
-Likewise, if you’re just looking for an everyday-spending card, a no-annual-fee cash back card might have insurance and warranties you can use.
+Likewise, if you’re just looking for an everyday-spending card, a no-annual-fee cash back card might offer purchase protection and extended warranties that could help you out.

-With this in mind, here are a few under-the-radar (but useful) credit card benefits, and a few top credit cards available in each category.
+With that in mind, here are a few under-the-radar (but useful) credit card benefits, and some top credit cards that include these perks.

 Trip cancellation/interruption insurance

-Here are a few of our picks for the best travel credit cards for trip cancellation insurance:
+Here are some of our picks for the best credit cards with trip cancellation/interruption insurance:

-- Chase Sapphire Preferred® Card: For eligible situations and events, you’ll receive trip cancellation and interruption insurance of up to $10,000 per person and $20,000 per trip.
-This covers non-refundable travel costs like flights, hotels or site-seeing tours.
+- Chase Sapphire Preferred® Card: For eligible situations and events, you’ll receive trip cancellation and interruption insurance of up to $10,000 per person and $20,000 per trip; this covers pre-paid, non-refundable travel costs like flights, hotels or tours

-- The Platinum Card® from American Express: For eligible situations and events, you’ll receive trip cancellation and interruption insurance up to $10,000 per trip and up to $20,000 per eligible card every 12 months for non-refundable travel expenses (additional terms apply)
+- The Platinum Card® from American Express: For eligible situations and events, you’ll receive trip cancellation and interruption insurance of up to $10,000 per trip and up to $20,000 per eligible card every 12 months for non-refundable travel expenses (additional terms apply)

-- Ink Business Preferred® Credit Card: For eligible situations and events, you’ll receive trip cancellation and interruption insurance up to $5,000 per person and $10,000 per covered trip for pre-paid, non-refundable travel expenses
+- Ink Business Preferred® Credit Card: For eligible situations and events, you’ll receive trip cancellation and interruption insurance of up to $5,000 per person and $10,000 per covered trip for pre-paid, non-refundable travel expenses

 There’s nothing worse than arriving at your destination only to find that your luggage isn’t there to meet you.
 In the event that your luggage is lost or delayed, time will most likely be taken out of your trip to resolve the issue (such as a quick trip to the nearest shop to replace clothing and toiletries).

-Most travel credit cards offer specialized travel benefits designed to take some of the hassle out of travel.
-Luggage protection benefits will cover your luggage if it is lost temporarily or permanently, and coverage kicks in when you purchase your airfare with your credit card.
-If your luggage is temporarily lost, you’ll be reimbursed for any expenses you may incur to replace items until your luggage is returned.
+Many travel credit cards offer benefits designed to take some of the hassles out of travel, and most luggage protection benefits will cover your luggage if it is either delayed or lost by the carrier.
 If your luggage is permanently lost, coverage will reimburse you for the value of your lost luggage up to a certain amount.

-Here are a few of our picks for the best travel credit cards for luggage protection:
+Here are some of our picks for the best credit cards with luggage protection:

-- Chase Sapphire Reserve®: Lost luggage reimbursement up to $3,000 per passenger for lost or damaged luggage (by the carrier); coverage applies to the primary cardholder and an immediate family member
+- Chase Sapphire Reserve®: Lost luggage reimbursement of up to $3,000 per passenger for lost or damaged luggage (by the carrier); coverage applies to the primary cardholder and an immediate family member

 - Capital One Venture X Rewards Credit Card: Lost luggage reimbursement of up to $3,000 per covered trip for luggage that is lost or damaged by the carrier (maximum of $2,000 per bag for New York residents)

 Priority boarding and free checked bags

-If you’ve ever been upgraded on a flight, you know how good it can feel to board the plane early.
-You don’t have to fight for overhead bin space for your carry-on and you have more time to relax before the flight.
+If you’ve ever been upgraded on a flight, you’ll know how good it can feel to board a plane early.
+You won’t have to fight for overhead bin space for your carry-on, and you’ll have more time to relax before the flight.

 Many top co-branded airline credit cards feature priority boarding benefits, and they may also offer free checked bags, too.
-Depending on the issuer, you may even be able to use this perk to cover more than one bag and possibly the luggage for fellow travelers.
+Depending on the card, you may even be able to use the free-checked-bag perk to cover more than one bag — including the luggage for other travelers on your itinerary.

-Here are a few of our picks for the best airline credit cards for priority boarding and free checked baggage:
+Here are some of our picks for the best credit cards with priority boarding and free checked baggage:

 Airport lounge access

-Here are a few of our picks for the best travel credit cards for airport lounge access:
+Here are some of our picks for the best credit cards with airport lounge access: